 It supports the proposed development subject to conditions requiring further monitoring and recording work to be undertaken.

-It is considered that the proposal would be in accordance with Policy DP14 and Policy DM16 providing that the recommended monitoring and recording work is undertaken as per the suggested conditions.
+It is considered that the proposal would be in accordance with Policy DP14 and Policy DM16 providing that the recommended monitoring and recording work is undertaken.